stevan/PS-MindMapper/documents/meta/bootstrap-guide.md

    - A format guide for writing markmap documents
    - This bootstrap guide for others to replicate the system

+6. Create CLAUDE.md at the root level:
+   - AI assistant context file (like a dotfile)
+   - Contains preferences, conventions, and session notes
+   - Not linked from views - for AI reference only
+   - Should be updated as patterns emerge

 Please create the initial structure with placeholder content that demonstrates the organizational pattern.
 I'll customize it from there.
 ```